alik604/bioMedical-imaging/README.md

 Data is under the *Database Contents License (DbCL) v1.0*

-Stuff that is mine to License, and License-able is used the, [MIT](https://choosealicense.com/licenses/mit/).
+Stuff that is mine to License, and License-able has the [MIT license](https://choosealicense.com/licenses/mit/).

 *if for whatever reason this is inconvenient, fell free to open a **issue** with the reason(s), and i’ll consider changing the License to the **Unlicense***